-- Garnish with lime or lemon, and serve immediately.
+- Garnish with a slice of lime, and serve immediately.

-- For Simple Syrup, bring the water to a boil in a small saucepan.
+- Bring the water to a boil in a small saucepan.
 Dissolve the sugar into the boiling water, stirring constantly.
-Once the sugar is dissolved completely, remove from heat and let cool completely and thicken.
+Once the sugar is dissolved completely, remove it from heat and let cool completely and thicken.